aau-claaudia/hpc/docs/ai-lab/additional-guides/checking-gpu-usage.md

 The most important parameter to notice here is the `GPU-Util` metric.
 Here, you can see that the first GPU is operating at 90% GPU utilization.
 This indicates excellent utilization of the GPU.

-!!! info "High Utilization (70-100%)"
-    For many GPU-accelerated applications like deep learning training or scientific simulations, a high GPU utilization (often around 70-100%) during compute-intensive tasks is considered good.
-It indicates that the GPU is efficiently processing tasks without significant idle time.

-!!! info "Low to Moderate Utilization (10-40%)"
-    In some cases, especially when the workload is less intensive or the application is idle waiting for data or other resources, the GPU utilization might be lower (e.g., 10-40%).
-This doesn't necessarily mean the GPU is underutilized or performing poorly; it could indicate a natural variation in workload or efficient scheduling of tasks.

 You can locate which GPU(s) that belongs to your job, by finding your username below `USER` and the GPU number under `GPU`.
 In this case `user@+` are utilizing GPU number `0` in the NVIDIA-SMI list.

 ```